 If you’re buying a guitar from a shop, there’s a good chance the shop assistant will tune it then and there for you.
 You’ll have a good week or so of the guitar staying in tune if it’s got a decent bridge.
 However, most beginner guitarists can be a bit heavy-handed, which means the strings will detune very quickly.

 Even if you’ve been making good progress with your learning up to this point, things will start sounding wrong, and you may even start to feel defeated.
-Before reach this point, before anything else, in fact, learn how to tune your guitar.
+Before reach this point, before anything else, in fact, learn how to tune your electric guitar.

 Most six-string electric guitars are tuned via a set of six tuning pegs or machine heads as they are commonly known.
 These are either set on one side of the headstock or three on each side – three for the treble strings (the thinnest) and three for the bass (the fatter strings wound with steel).